High-throughput screening

-High-throughput screening (HTS) is a method for scientific experimentation especially used in drug discovery and relevant to the fields of biology, materials science and chemistry.
+High-throughput screening (HTS) is a method for scientific discovery especially used in drug discovery and relevant to the fields of biology, materials science and chemistry.
 Using robotics, data processing/control software, liquid handling devices, and sensitive detectors, high-throughput screening allows a researcher to quickly conduct millions of chemical, genetic, or pharmacological tests.
 Through this process one can quickly recognize active compounds, antibodies, or genes that modulate a particular biomolecular pathway.
 The results of these experiments provide starting points for drug design and for understanding the noninteraction or role of a particular location.